St. Augustine, Florida

 Priding itself in its liberal arts tradition, Flagler provides the platform to students to conduct research in any of their fields of interest.
 Flagler professors join research cohorts to help their students develop striking, innovative research projects that both enrich the college experience and contribute to the body of academic literature.
 Research at Flagler has been recognized both nationally and around the world, and with the help of Flagler’s Internal Funding Awards, students are able to travel to conferences and access materials without needing to worry about expenses.

-Recent student research has covered the sociological issues of female sportscasters in the athletics industry, biological processes among a community of phytoplankton in California, and the economic complexities of China’s rivalry with America as a global superpower.
+Past student research has covered the sociological issues of female sportscasters in the athletics industry, biological processes among a community of phytoplankton in California, and the economic complexities of China’s rivalry with America as a global superpower.
 Students are guaranteed the opportunity to sink their teeth into any topic within any discipline.